Naruto Uzumaki: In other media

 Naruto is a playable character in the Naruto video games.
 In several titles, it is possible to access a special version of him enhanced with the power from the Nine-Tailed Fox.
-In several games from the Ultimate Ninja series he is playable with his own versions of Rock Lee and Might Guy's techniques while wearing their costumes.
+In several games from the Ultimate Ninja series, he is playable with his own versions of Rock Lee and Might Guy's techniques while wearing their costumes.
 Naruto Shippūden: Gekitou Ninja Taisen EX marks the first appearance of Naruto in his Part II form in a video game.
 For the series' 10th anniversary, Masashi Kishimoto drew an illustration of Naruto as Hokage.
 This portrayal of Naruto later appears as a secret character in the game Naruto Shippuden: Ultimate Ninja Storm 2.
 Naruto also appears in the iOS and Android mobile game Naruto Shippuden: Ultimate Ninja Blazing.
-He appears in several crossover video games that feature Naruto fighting against characters from other manga; these games include: Battle Stadium D.O.N, Jump Super Stars, and Jump Ultimate Stars.
+Outside Naruto, he appears in several crossover video games that feature Naruto fighting against characters from other manga; these games include Battle Stadium D.O.N, Jump Super Stars, and Jump Ultimate Stars.
 A Naruto avatar made a guest appearance in the MMORPG Second Life for a Jump Festa promotion titled Jumpland@Second Life.
-In Dragon Ball Z: Battle of Z Naruto's costume appears as an alternate costume for Goku.
-Outside Naruto, the character also appeared in the first popularity poll from the manga My Hero Academia by Kōhei Horikoshi.
+In Dragon Ball Z: Battle of Z, Naruto's costume appears as an alternate costume for Goku.
+Naruto was added to Fortnite Battle Royale in November 2021 as an alternate skin.

+The character also appeared in the first popularity poll from the manga My Hero Academia by Kōhei Horikoshi.
 When the Naruto manga ended, Eiichiro Oda drew a cover of a One Piece manga chapter where Naruto is seen eating with the One Piece characters.
-Naruto was added to Fortnite Battle Royale in November 2021.

 Naruto also makes an appearance in Live Spectacle Naruto (2015) and Live Spectacle Naruto: Song of the Akatsuki (2017), two stage plays based on the manga.
 Naruto is played by Koudai Matsouka.